poovaraj/poovaraj/README.md

 - 👯 I’m looking to collaborate on any test automation project in Java, Javascript, Python, Selenium, Appium, Cucumber, TestNG, Cypress, Serenity BDD, Robot Framework
 - 💬 Ask me about Test Automation
 - 📫 How to reach me: poovaraj2016@gmail.com
-- ⚡ Fun fact: Other than coding, I like to read books -->